 We will gain further clarity on these changes when the Nighthaven Patch Notes are released (expected no later than Friday 10th October).

-UPDATE (8th Oct): This article has been updated with images and info that was posted on the Official NW Discord by the developers.
+UPDATE (10th Oct): This article is in the process of being updated with images and info posted on the Official NW Discord by the developers.

 Before we get into the new stuff in Nighthaven, we will first cover some of the changes being made to existing systems that compliment the changes.